 Critically, a legal investigation does not only affect the other party involved.
 Your employer can also be held responsible for their employee’s conduct, potentially leading to financial compensation.

 Many victims find it difficult to report harassment in the workplace, fearing retaliation or potentially, even further discrimination.
 However, if you are a victim of sexual harassment in Austin, pursuing a case can lead not only to compensation but potentially far-reaching changes to the work environment, helping to protect others in the future.

 Whether you wish to launch a sexual harassment claim or have been placed in a position where you must defend yourself against one, The Galo Law Firm can help.
 Our sexual harassment lawyers in Austin have a deep understanding of Texas law and how it applies to harassment cases.

 Taking action represents one of the most important things a victim can do, and you only have a limited time in which to appoint an Austin sexual harassment lawyer and file a claim.

 Our Austin sexual harassment lawyers believe no employee should have to suffer harassment of any kind, and we’re standing by to help.

 Some clients are understandably unsure of the laws around sexual harassment.
 In some cases, they question whether the challenges they face in the workplace are even illegal.

 Illegal sexual harassment in the workplace falls into two key categories.

-Sexual harassment victims may find that the majority of their issues occur in the workplace.
 Regular comments of a sexual nature, inappropriate touching, and requests for sexual contact can all constitute sexual harassment.